ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 That this is well defined and continuous follows directly from the definitions.

 What remains to be seen is that $H X$ is indeed a Hausdorff space.
 Hence assume that $[x] \neq [y] \in H X$.
-By construction of $H X$ this means that there exists a Hausdorff space $Y$ and a continuous function
+By construction of $H X$ this means that there exists a Hausdorff space $Y$ and a surjective continuous function
 $f \colon X \longrightarrow Y$ such that $f(x) \neq f(y) \in Y$.
 Accordingly, since $Y$ is Hausdorff, there exist disjoint open neighbourhoods $U_x, U_Y \in \tau_Y$.
 Moreover, by the previous statement there exists a continuous function $\tilde f \colon H X \to Y$ with $\tilde f([x]) = f(x)$ and $\tilde f([y]) = f(y)$.